 Marc Quinn’s Kiss is the first sight in the final room.

 I never did find out what the woman of gallery 5 made of their bottoms.

 Who was it who said that art shouldn’t show you the world, it should change the way you see the world (which is true of well communicated science and philosophy too).
 I presume I’ll get accused of some form of cultural Marxism for nearly quoting that.
 But as I’ve told you before, i can’t be a cultural Marxist, I haven’t done the reading.

 postcards bought – Kiss by Marc Quinn, Christ Carrying the Cross (attributed to Luis De Morales).

-The new Josie & Robin’s Book Shambles has talk of art, comedy, Richard Brautigan with Noel Fielding.
-Other recent Book Shambles include Alan Moore and Lisa Dwan.
-All 32 episodes are HERE.
+Josie & Robin’s Book Shambles has talk of art, comedy, Richard Brautigan with Noel Fielding and science and astronauts with Dr Karl.
+Other recent Book Shambles include Alan Moore, Sarah Bakewell and Lisa Dwan.
+All 49 episodes are HERE.